flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

         └─ project.yaml
 ```

 `tutorial_project` is the root directory of the project and `workflows` is used to save codes and config files of workflows in this project.
-In this tutorial, we will create a `tutorial_workflow` directory for our workflow.
-In the `tutorial_workflow.py`, we will add our actual codes for defining the workflow and `tutorial_workflow.yaml` includes some configs of our workflow.

-The `dependecies` directory is used to save python/java/go dependencies that will be used by our workflow.
+The `dependecies` directory is used to save python/jar dependencies that will be used by our workflow.

-The `resources` directory is for saving all other files(e.g., datasets) that will be used by the project.
+The `resources` directory is for saving all other files(e.g., config files) that will be used by the project.

-The `project.yaml` is for configuring the whole project.
+The `project.yaml` is the project config file.

-Now let's go over above config files one by one.

 #### project.yaml